mixi-inc/datadog-aws-ec2-counter/README.md

 [![Build Status](https://travis-ci.org/mounemoi/datadog-aws-ec2-counter.svg?branch=master)](https://travis-ci.org/mounemoi/datadog-aws-ec2-counter)

 # datadog-aws-ec2-counter
-This is Agent Check of [Datadog](https://www.datadoghq.com/) for obtaining on-demand and reserved instances count of AWS EC2.
+This is Agent Check of [Datadog](https://www.datadoghq.com/) for obtaining On-Demand and Reserved Instances count of AWS EC2.
 The custom metrics that can be obtained with this Agent Check are as follows.

-- Count of active EC2 on-demand instances and [footprint](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-modification-instancemove.html)
+- Count of active EC2 On-Demand Instances and [footprint](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-modification-instancemove.html)
-- Count of active EC2 reserved instances and footprint
+- Count of active EC2 Reserved Instances and footprint
-- Count of unused EC2 reserved instances and footprint
+- Count of unused EC2 Reserved Instances and footprint
-- Total count of active EC2 instances and footprint
+- Total count of active EC2 Instances and footprint

-By using this custom metrics, you can refer to contracts of reserved instances or discover unused reserved instances.
+By using this custom metrics, you can refer to contracts of Reserved Instances or discover unused Reserved Instances.

 This information can also be confirmed in the EC2 report of the AWS console, but by using this Agent Check, it becomes possible to grasp in detail the usage situation in real time and every minutes.